Read papers the way they deserve to be read.

 Margin Cropping

-Eliminate wasted whitespace by fitting the viewport to the detected content area instead of the full page.
-Computed from layout analysis, so it adapts per document and never clips content.
-Toggle with Ctrl+Shift+M.
+Fit the viewport to the detected content instead of the full page — no wasted whitespace, computed per document so it never clips.
+Toggle Ctrl+Shift+M.

 Named Bookmarks

-Bookmark any page with a custom name.
-Navigate to bookmarks from a dedicated panel tab alongside the outline.
-"Back to previous location" for quick return after jumping.
-Bookmarks persist across sessions.
+Bookmark any page with a name and jump to it from the side panel.
+"Back to previous location" returns you after a jump.
+Persists across sessions.

 Copy as LaTeX